catiaspsilva/catiaspsilva/README.md

 ### Hi there 👋

-I'm an Instructional Assistant Professor at the University of Florida in the Electrical and Computer Engineering Department.
+I'm an Instructional Assistant Professor at the University of Florida in the Department of Electrical and Computer Engineering.
 I teach undergraduate and graduate courses on Data Science and Machine Learning.

 I'm also a GitHub Campus Advisor with University of Florida and GitHub.
 I can help you integrate Git and Github with your courses and projects.